prajwalkulkarni/npx-prajwal/README.md

 Add this token to your reporsitory by navigating to your project > settings > secrets and variables(present on the left pane) > Actions > New repository secret > set the key as `npm_token`.

 There you have it, run your package by executing `npx <your-package-name>`

+2. Initialize the project from scratch

+Get started by running `npm init` and enter the required details.

+Once the `package.json` file is created, add the `bin` property and point it to your `bin.js` file.

+Whenever the command `npx <your-package-name>` is executed, it is the `bin` file that runs.
+So, anything that'd you'd want to show on running the command should go into this file.

+To support passing arguments and reading them, you may have to use a dependency like `yargs`.

+Additionally, you can also add a workflow that publishes your package to the npm registry.
+You may refer to the workflow defined in this project by navigating to `.github/workflows/npm-publish.yml`.

+### Liked the project?
+Give it a :star:

+Learned something new?
+Consider giving this repo a :star:.
+It would encourage me to publish more such cool projects.
+Thank you!